-MDS happens because the bone marrow cells do not develop into mature blood cells.
+MDS, also known as myelodysplasia or myelodysplastic syndromes, develops because the bone marrow cells do not develop into mature blood cells.
 Instead, these blood cells stay within the bone marrow in an immature state.

 There are many subtypes of MDS.
 Some cases are mild, while others are more severe, and carry a high risk of becoming acute myelogenous leukemia (AML).
 The subtype you have, and the severity of your case, depend on many factors, including how low your blood counts are and any genetic changes you have in your bone marrow cells.